Providing a Fun, Safe, and Relaxed Experience for all Our updated guidance and advice for Aquatots Swim Lessons for 2022

 - Please follow all instructions given by your Teacher.
 As well as being highly skilled swim teachers, they are the most knowledgeable people you will have at your venue on how best to stay safe whilst with us.

-- If you wish to discuss any individual issues with your teacher, can we ask that this takes place via a call outside of lesson to ensure that we can swiftly exit swimmers from the water?
+- If you wish to discuss any individual issues with your teacher, can we ask that this takes place via a call outside of the lesson to ensure that we can swiftly exit swimmers from the water?

 - Most importantly if you are unwell or display any Symptoms of Coronavirus please do not attend your lesson and notify us via phone.